-This teriyaki noodles recipe will bring a big smile to your face!
-Ridiculously delicious, and loaded with vegetables, spices, and bold flavors, this dish comes together entirely in the oven (yes, you read it right - no stovetop cooking!).
+This Asian noodle soup will bring a big smile to your face!
+Ridiculously delicious and loaded with vegetables and bold flavors, this dish has a homemade broth made from scratch and comes together entirely in the oven (yes, you read that right—no stovetop cooking!).
+Dinner sorted!

 Jump to: